choonkeat/attache/README.md

 `CACHE_SIZE_BYTES` determines how much disk space will be used for the local disk cache.
 If the size of cache exceeds, least recently used files will be evicted after `CACHE_EVICTION_INTERVAL_SECONDS` duration.

+### Asynchronous upload (and delete)

+By default `attache` will upload to cloud storage using the lightweight, async processing library [sucker_punch](https://github.com/brandonhilkert/sucker_punch).
+This requires no additional setup (read: 1x free dyno)

+However if you prefer a more durable queue for reliable uploads, configuring `REDIS_PROVIDER` or `REDIS_URL` will switch `attache` to use a `redis` queue instead, via `sidekiq`.
+[Read Sidekiq's documentation](https://github.com/mperham/sidekiq/wiki/Using-Redis#using-an-env-variable) for details on these variables.

+If for some weird reason you'd want the upload to cloud storage to be synchronous, set `INLINE_UPLOAD=1` instead.

-### Virtual Host
+### Cloud Storage Virtual Host

-`attache` can use a different config (and backup files into a different cloud service) depending on the request hostname that it was accessed by.
+`attache` uses a different config (and backup files into a different cloud service) depending on the request hostname that it was accessed by.

-This allows a single attache server to be the workhorse for multiple different apps.
+This means a single attache server can be the workhorse for different apps.
 Refer to `config/vhost.example.yml` file for configuration details.

 At boot time, `attache` server will first look at `VHOST` environment variable.
 If that is missing, it will load the content of `config/vhost.yml`.
-If neither exist, the `attache` server run in development mode; uploaded files are only stored locally and may be evicted due to free space constraints.
+If neither exist, the `attache` server run in development mode; uploaded files are only stored locally and may be evicted to free up disk space.

-If you do not want to write down sensitive information like access key and secrets into a `config/vhost.yml` file, you can convert the entire content into `json` format
+If you do not want to write down sensitive information like aws access key and secrets into a `config/vhost.yml` file, you can convert the entire content into `json` format and assign it to the `VHOST` environment variable instead.

 ```
-ruby -ryaml -rjson -e 'puts YAML.load(IO.read("config/vhost.yml")).to_json'
+export VHOST=`ruby -ryaml -rjson -e 'puts YAML.load(IO.read("config/vhost.yml")).to_json'`
 ```

-and assign it to the `VHOST` environment variable instead.

-#### Authorization configuration
+#### Virtual Host Authorization

-Without `SECRET_KEY`, attache works out-of-the-box: allowing uploads and deletes from any client.
+By default `attache` will accept uploads and delete requests from any client.

 When `SECRET_KEY` is set, `attache` will require a valid `hmac` parameter in the upload request.
 Upload and Delete requests will be refused with `HTTP 401` error unless the `hmac` is correct.
 The additional parameters required for authorized request are: